iwpeifer/mealee/README.md

 DATABASE INFORMATION

 There are User and Restaurant classes in Mealee that handle the instances of users and restaurants.
 These are both tied to database tables through ActiveRecord, and use Winner and Loser joiner tables to store user votes.

+Mealee comes with a Rake file that allows you to utilize a few additional class methods for handling the user, restaurant, winner and loser tables.
+For instance, you can call methods for the total wins or losses for a specific restaurant or user, or even the biggest losers, or least favorite by user.